jakebartolay/jakeindustries/README.md

-# JAKEINDUSTRIES Website(fictional-educational purposes only)
+# JAKE INDUSTRIES Website(fictional-educational purposes only)
 This website is coded by BEN DEV.
 This is based on the stark industries company and I made it so that I could have experience with a responsive website.

 ## 🚀 Languages and Tools Used: